 - Weigh down the dough before the blind bake – Adding weight onto the pie dough will keep it from puffing up.
 A puffed up pie crust will take up much needed room for the filling.
 I have provided pie weight options in the Equipment Needed section above.

-Pumpkin Pie Filling Tips
+Tips For Making Pumpkin Pie Filling

 - Use pure canned pumpkin – And not pumpkin pie filling.
 The latter has extra ingredients (plus some) that we don’t need for the filling, or are adding ourselves.